VINYL

 Real-life durability with floor-level visuals that hold up.

-Luxury vinyl plank and tile for kitchens, basements, mudrooms, and rental suites — rooms where moisture and traffic outlast a softer floor.
+Luxury vinyl plank and tile for kitchens, basements, mudrooms, and rental suites — spaces where moisture and traffic outlast a softer floor.

 What to look at